eGT-Labs/egt-gsa-proto/README.md

 -	[OpenFDA's API](open.fda.gov) to consume APIs for Adverse Events, Recalls, and Drug Labeling

-For more information and to view our evidence, please see our [Technical Stack Wiki Document](https://github.com/eGT-Labs/egt-gsa-proto/blob/master/docs/Tech%20Stack/18F-GSA-Agile-eGlobaltech-Tech-Stack-Wiki.docx).
+To view our evidence, please see our [Technical Stack Wiki Document](https://github.com/eGT-Labs/egt-gsa-proto/blob/master/docs/Tech%20Stack/18F-GSA-Agile-eGlobaltech-Tech-Stack-Wiki.docx).

 ### [Process & Tools](https://github.com/eGT-Labs/egt-gsa-proto/blob/master/docs/Process%20and%20Tools/18F-GSA-Agile-eGlobaltech-Process-Tools-Wiki.docx)
 Our lead, Jennifer Hinton, facilitated a kick-off meeting to gain alignment on the tech stack and creation of the environment with necessary permissions, collaboration tools, sprint schedules and ceremonies, and determined the MVP challenge based on suggestions from SMEs and the team.
-We also established our definition of done.

 The team followed a daily ceremony schedule, including the following:
 -	Daily Stand Up - to coordinate efforts and remove blockers